SHUR1K-N/Project-Pwnag0dchi/README.md

 # Project Pwnag0dchi
-These are the slightly customized plugins I use along with their configurations.
-Complete Pwnagotchi guide + some common troubleshooting steps included.
+These are the customized plugins I use along with their configurations as seen on my socials and YouTube videos.
+You'll also find a complete Pwnagotchi build guide + some common troubleshooting here.

 I'll keep updating this as much as possible, and you can share suggestions or potential corrections via opening up an Issue.